AntaresSimulatorTeam/AntaREST/docs/how-to/studies-import.md

 4. The `with open("perso/new_study.zip", mode="rb") as fd:` block opens the specified compressed file in binary mode.

-5. The `with httpx.Client(verify=False) as client:` block creates an HTTP client.
+5. The `with httpx.Client(verify=False, headers=...) as client:` block creates an HTTP client.
    The `verify=False` argument is used to disable SSL certificate verification.
+   The `headers={"Authorization ": f"Bearer {TOKEN}"}` argument sets authentication token.

 6. `res = client.post(...)` makes a POST request to the specified URL with the provided parameters.
    It sends the file contents, sets the headers with the authentication token, and adds query parameters.

 7. `res.raise_for_status()` checks if the response from the server indicates an error.
    If an error is detected, it raises an exception.
    You may have the HTTP error 415 if the file is not a valid ZIP of 7z file.

-8. `study_uuid = res.json()` parses the response from the server, assuming it is in JSON format, and assigns it to the variable `study_uuid`.
+8. `study_id = res.json()` parses the response from the server, assuming it is in JSON format, and assigns it to the variable `study_id`.

 See also:

 - ["User account & api tokens"](../user-guide/1-interface.md#user-account-and-api-tokens) in the user guide.

+## See also

+- [How to Create a New Study?](studies-create.md) -- Create a new study in Antares Web
+- [How to Upgrade a Study?](studies-upgrade.md) -- Upgrade a study to a recent version
+- How to Run a study simulation? - Run a simulation on a study